 Some areas require you to have an object in your inventory in order to proceed.
 For example, a torch will let you see in the dark, or a roll of toilet paper will let you flush yourself down the loo (I laughed SO hard at this at the age of 7).
 I found the treasure hunting aspect of this great fun as a child.
 As an adult, I still do to an extent, though it is very simplistic offering little challenge.
 Seasoned gamers in search of an inventory platformer may want to stick to the more complex Dizzy series.

-Even so, the graphics and controls are pretty good, especially as it was designed to be a budget title.
+Even so, the graphics and controls are pretty good, especially as it was again designed to be a budget title.
 The jumps no longer have a preset arc but can be controlled mid-flight allowing you to aim your landings better.
 The main gimmick is the ability to change costumes.
 If you have them, the changes are done automatically depending on the situation.
 Want to travel underwater?
 Get some scuba gear.
 Stomp on enemies' heads?
 Be a lame superhero.
 Like cake?
 BE A CAKE!

 It was great playing Blinky again after all these years.
 It surprised me how I remembered every puzzle and item very clearly in the first game.
 It may be my nostalgia goggles talking but Blinky's Scary School is a fantastic if simplistic hidden gem.
 Shame about the sequel though.